Computational Reproducibility in Computational Social Science: Barriers Imposed by Computational Aspects

 As the definition of computational reproducibility calls for the same code and data \textbf{consistently} produce the same result, one can attain this by either (1) making sure the code and data produce the same result in all computational environments, or (2) making sure that there is a way to consistently generate a compatible computational environment for the code and data to run on.
-The former is difficult, while the latter is relatively easy.
-A simple solution is to produce a reproducible computational environment where at least the four aforementioned components are clearly documented and can be automatically regenerated.
+The former is impossible, while the latter is possible: provide a reproducible computational environment where at least the four components from the last section are clearly documented and can be automatically regenerated.